“Without people, a forest of cherries in full bloom is not pretty, just something to be afraid of.”

 – Ango Sakaguchi

 It’s not surprising that director Masahiro Shinoda (Pale Flower , Samurai Spy , Double Suicide ) was motivated to adapt one of Sakaguchi’s subversive stories for the screen.
-Much like the author, Shinoda was also a devotee of the decadent movement and his best films incorporate similar ideas and themes.
+Much like the author, Shinoda was also a devotee of the decadent movement and his best films incorporate similar themes.
 Under the Blossoming Cherry Trees may not be a conventional horror movie but like the transgressive literature and art that inspired it, this violent tale of carnal desire and obsession contains plenty of horrifying moments.

 It’s there that we meet a mountain bandit (Tomisaburô Wakayama) who kidnaps a beautiful woman (Shima Iwashita) after murdering her husband during a robbery.
 When they arrive at the bandit’s hilltop home, the nameless woman immediately begins to manipulate him and he cannot resist her sensual charms.
 She first orders him to kill his other wives then complains endlessly about the rough conditions of mountain life.
 As her demands increase, she orders the bandit to bring her the severed heads of his robbery victims, which become her doll-like playthings.
 The debauched pair eventually move to the capital city where they continue their murder spree but as the rotting skulls begin to pile up the bandit grows restless.
 He decides that he and his blood-thirsty lover should return to the mountains but during their travels, the couple passes through the ominous cherry blossom forest and their picturesque detour has dire consequences for them both.